Follow Me

 I hate my job, I hate that it exists & I hate that it will always be there unless you people make some changes and realize that the lives you are affecting go much farther than the pets you dump at a shelter.

-Between 9 and 11 MILLION animals die every year in shelters and only you can stop it.
+About 920,000 animals are euthanized every year in shelters and only you can stop it.
 I do my best to save every life I can but rescues are always full, and there are more animals coming in everyday than there are homes.

 My point to all of this DON'T BREED OR BUY WHILE SHELTER PETS DIE!